-“The Street,” as the university community refers to it, was already taking on its present-day configuration back in 1911, when the photograph above was taken.
+“The Street,” as the university community refers to it, was already taking on its present-day configuration back in 1911, when the photograph below was taken.
 The Princeton athletic field was relocated shortly thereafter to the massive concrete venue, Palmer Stadium, in 1914.
 By 1928 the last of the modern day club houses was built.
 Since then various clubs have disbanded due to lack of membership and have been purchased and put to new uses by the university, which maintained the critical elements of the original architecture.
 One, Cannon, was revived as an eating club.

 Now the historic and architectural legacy of the clubs has been documented in a new coffee-table book published by the Princeton Prospect Foundation, the non-profit group that oversees and advocates for the 11 clubs that still exist (down from 16 in their heyday in the 1950s and early 1960s).
 The group commissioned architectural historian, author, and Princeton resident Clifford W. Zink to write and produce the “The Eating Clubs of Princeton,” a 182-page book with more than 500 historic and contemporary photographs, including several drone’s eye views of the clubs from angles that even longtime residents will view as startling.